-Phishing or spoofing emails which are one of the most common and dodgy modes of cybercrime have become more rampant than ever before.
+Phishing or spoofing emails which are one of the most common and dodgy modes of cybercrime that has become rampant in the transportation and logistics industry.

 Types of phising emails